Third-Party Risk Assessment Best Practices

 2. Define Your Acceptable Level of Residual Risk

 It is important to understand that even with the best efforts, some level of risk will always be present when working with third parties.
 Before assessing potential partners, you need to establish what level of risk is acceptable for your organization.
-This will help in making vendor selection and risk management more efficient and uniform.
+This will help make vendor selection and risk management more efficient and uniform.
 This method can also help you quickly identify third parties that may not align with your business objectives and risk tolerance.

 3. Build Your Third-Party Risk Assessment Process